wp-plugins/ad-injection/readme.txt

 IP addresses of people who shouldn't see your ads can be defined.
 These could be the IP addresses of your friends, family, or even yourself.

+= Override ad positioning on individual posts =

+If you need to override the top, random, or bottom ad positions on a specific post you can use these in-content tags to manually set the ad positions: &lt;!--topad--&gt; &lt;!--randomad--&gt; &lt;!--bottomad--&gt; &lt;!--adstart--&gt; &lt;!--adend--&gt; &lt;!--noads--&gt;

 = Alternate content =

 This is content that is displayed when ads are blocked for the user.
 You could use this alternate content to show other content, some kind of layout filler, or even a different type of ad.
 I've added support for rotation of alternate content as well.